AzeAstro/PicoDuckyExecuter/README.md

 # ONLY FOR RASPBERRY PICO W
+To be honest, it can work on any board that works with CircuitPython, wifi module and usb functionality.

 # PicoDuckyExecuter
 Basic DuckyScript executer with  input support.
 Payload can be sent over network